aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 :::
 <!-- prettier-ignore-end -->

-- Line 17: The **webstore** workload is only deployed on clusters that have the label **workload_webstore = true**.
+- Line 17: The **webstore** workload is only deployed on clusters with the label **workload_webstore = true**
-  - The hub cluster has workload_webstore = true label.
+  - The hub cluster has workload_webstore = true label
-- Line 22: **metadata.annotations.workload_repo_url** i.e workload_repo_url annotation on the hub cluster has the value of the workload git repository.
+- Line 22: **metadata.annotations.workload_repo_url** i.e workload_repo_url annotation on the hub cluster has the value of the workload git repository
-- Line 25: It maps to **webstore/** ( microservices under webstore folder).
+- Line 25: Maps to **webstore/** (microservices under webstore folder)
-- Line 39: **Path** gets the value each microservice directory.
+- Line 39: **Path** gets the value of each microservice directory
-- The label environment on the hub cluster is "**control-plane**", (taken from cluster secret)
+- The label environment on the hub cluster is "**control-plane**" (taken from cluster secret)
-- **Kustomization** deploys each microservice in "control-plane" environment.
+- **Kustomization** deploys each microservice in "control-plane" environment
-- Line 42: **path.basename** maps to the microservice directory name, which maps to the target namespace for deployment.
+- Line 42: **path.basename** maps to the microservice directory name, which maps to the target namespace for deployment
-  - So each microservice deploys into its own matching namespace.
-This makes asset microservice deploy to asset namespace, carts to carts and so on.
+  - Each microservice deploys into its matching namespace - assets microservice deploys to assets namespace, carts to carts, and so on

 ![workload-webstore-folders](/static/images/workload-webstore-deployment.png)